 Sludge magazine was founded with the two main intentions.
-Separate but co-constitutive intentions.
-The first was to create a platform to showcase young creative talent, to give young creatives the confidence that industry professionals were looking at their work and thought it was worth showcasing.
-Our team is anonymous but is comprised of multidisciplinary creatives who have worked for the world's biggest brands and publications.
+To create a platform to showcase young creative talent, giving young creatives the confidence that industry professionals thought their work was worth showcasing.
 The second was to make politics, sociology and economics accessible and palatable to people outside of higher education.
 We know that the increased access to information due to globalisation and social media is overwhelming.
-We are constantly inundated with so many catastrophic events that even if you take the time to start researching the cause of one issue, something else will come up before you get anywhere.
-The language of politicians and mainstream news corporations is also intentionally elitist and downright misleading at times.
+We are constantly inundated with so many catastrophic events, that even if you take the time to start researching the cause of one issue, something else will arise before you get anywhere.
+The language of politicians and mainstream news corporations is also intentionally elitist (and downright misleading) at times.
 So we wanted to amplify different voices from every ethnic, religious, gender and sexuality background in hopes that the more different voices were speaking, the more people would find a voice that resonates with them.
 In regards to the public lynchings of George Floyd and Ahmaud Arbery, the home invasion and murder of Breonna Taylor, and the countless worldwide murders and injustices across the globe at the hands of white supremacy we decided to take some time to work out how best to address the matter at hand.

 We have decided to compile a reading list of all of our past articles that showcase white supremacy's global impact.